bianjieai/bsn-service-relayer/bsn-irita-fabric-relayer/README.md

 BSN Service Relayer is intended for interchain service invocation between application chains and IRITA-HUB in BSN ecosystem.

+The project is under development, with a mock implementation used to demonstrate the relayer working model and as a development reference.

 ## Install

 Install the relayer using the following command: